Getting Started

 - Progressive Refactoring: Legacy Vue systems need to be gradually migrated to React, avoiding high-risk one-time rewrites and business interruptions

-- Unified Development Experience: Write React components using Vue’s reactive mental model while eliminating the hassle of manually managing dependencies and rendering optimizations
+- Unified Development Experience: Write React components using Vue's reactive mental model, while eliminating the tedious work of manually managing dependencies and rendering optimizations

 - Ecosystem Expansion: Enrich cross-framework development toolchains and provide standardized solutions for multi-tech-stack coexistence or migration